GTMStack

 Pre-Event Coordination Meetings

 One briefing call isn’t enough for a flagship event.
-Here’s the meeting cadence that works:
+Here’s the meeting cadence we’ve refined across roughly 60 events:

 T-minus 4 weeks: Planning kickoff.
 Event lead, marketing team, and sales leadership.
 Review the event strategy, confirm the budget, assign the team, and identify target accounts.
 This is where sales leadership commits specific reps and executives to the event.